ComplexNetTSP/NET4255/README.md

 ## Challenge 10: Automate your deployment with HELM (1pts)
 * Create a HELM Chart to deploy the whole infrastructure
 * Use ConfigMaps to store database hostname and port information
-* Use Secrets to store the database credentials
+* Use Hooks to deploy your ConfigMaps before the container deployment

 ## Challenge 11: Update the mongodb database Deployment with a StatefulSet (1pts)
 * Instead of a traditional deployment use a StafulSet to deploy your mongodb database